-We built general predictions on genetic diversity and structure, based on (i) the mating system, (ii) environmental parameters, and (iii) demographic parameters (Table 1). (i) We expect less diversity and more divergence in selfing than in outcrossing populations, as detailed in Introduction. (i) The predictions depend on the model of population genetic structure underlying species dynamics, especially on how the environmental variables are affected by the demography.
+We built general predictions on genetic diversity and structure, based on (i) environmental parameters, (ii) the mating system, and (iii) demographic parameters (Table 1).
+These predictions are qualitative: we indeed know that the mating system should have a strong effect, but the precise relationship between environmental parameters and effective population size is not known.
+Moreover, all these parameters may interact, and the effect of each one may not easily be single out (see Discussion). (i) The predictions depend on the model of population genetic structure underlying species dynamics, especially on how the environmental variables are connected to species demography.
 However, we expect that site size, site connectivity, and density of favorable habitats should contribute positively to intrapopulation variability and negatively to differentiation among populations, because they positively affect effective population size and gene flow.
-Stability might have the same effect than the first three parameters in the two physids.
+Stability might have the same effect as the first three parameters in the two physids.
 The two Drepanotrema species are dwelling well in unstable sites, because of their aestivating capacity (Pointier & Combes, 1976), which should limit (perhaps annihilate) the effect.
-These predictions can be refined on the basis of previously obtained estimates of extinction and colonization rates at metapopulation scale per species (Dubart et al., 2019; Pantel et al., submitted).
+These predictions can be refined on the basis of previously obtained estimates of extinction and colonization rates per species at metapopulation scale (Dubart et al., 2019; Pantel et al., submitted).
 In most cases, these environmental parameters did not affect these rates, and when they did, this was in the direction of the predictions above (Table S6).
 For example, site size positively affects colonization in three species, which should contribute positively to genetic diversity.
-Vegetation cover should also have the same effect in A. marmorata and the two Drepanotrema species, but the reverse one in P. acuta, given its incidence on extinction and colonization (Table S6). (iii) Invasion age is predicted to affect the two Physa species.
+Vegetation cover should also have the same effect in the four species, because of its negative influence on extinction and its positive influence on colonization in both P. acuta and D. surinamense (Table S6). (ii) We expect less diversity and more divergence in selfing than in outcrossing populations, as detailed in Introduction.
+Note also that given the near-absence of variation in selfing rates within species, the mating system was not considered in the statistical models presented below. (iii) Invasion age is predicted to affect the two Physa species.
 In the invasive P. acuta, young populations should be less diverse than old ones reflecting temporary founder effects at the colonization front.
 Both demographic population size and colonization rates are negatively affected in A. marmorata by the competition with P. acuta (Chapuis et al., 2017; Dubart et al., 2019), which should depress diversity in sites that have been invaded by the latter for a longer time.
 The expectation is less clear in the two Drepanotrema species, since the arrival of P. acuta only slightly affects their density (P = 0.051 and 0.038 respectively vs. 1.2*10-4 in A. marmorata; see Chapuis et al., 2017 for details).
 Long-term population size should have the same effect as site size.